 Physical clutter in your home can cause anxiety and stress.
 When we see the clutter, we are constantly reminded of what we need to add to our never ending to-do list.
 We then become overwhelmed by that to-do list and end up doing nothing.
 It’s a vicious circle.
 That’s why the best way I know to reduce that stress and make your home more welcoming and relaxing is to declutter it.
-But it’s hard to know where to start, so I have compiled this list of things to declutter in your home to help streamline the process of having a clutter free home.
+But it’s hard to know where to start, so I have compiled this declutter your home checklist (pdf-free) to help streamline the process of having a clutter free home.

 This article only outlines the areas and things that should be decluttered.
 To help keep you focused (and to keep you from becoming overwhelmed) we do not discuss organizing or cleaning, just decluttering.
+Decluttering is just the first step to get control of your home.
 Organizing and cleaning should happen after you have decluttered everything you can.

 Should I clean or declutter first?

 Keeping your home clean can be a challenge, and cleaning without decluttering first makes cleaning even harder.
 If you don’t declutter a room before you clean it, you have to clean AROUND the clutter and that takes more time as you have to move everything, find a place for it and put it away.
 A decluttered home is much easier to clean.
 That’s why I like to declutter before I clean.

 Things to get rid of to make cleaning easier

 This list of things to get rid of can be overwhelming as well, but you don’t have to do it all at once.
 I’ve found the best way to start is 10 minutes at a time.
 Pick one area of one room, set a timer, and declutter for 10 minutes.
 Then stop and take a break.
 You will find that your progress helps to motivate you to keep going.